 This is often a question that boils down to cost specifically, cost per square foot.
 Generally speaking, split level offers considerable more square footage for the money, but why is that?
 When considering which option best suits your needs, it is important to consider where the savings is coming from.

 The most obvious savings are in the foundation and in the roof.
 For a true split level, you only need half the roofing materials as you would for a comparable sized ranch.
 You can likewise expect to up save up to 35% on materials for the foundation.
 Another difference many buyers do not appreciate is the less evident savings are in lumber.

 Single level homes, especially newer designs tend to be more open style floor plans.
 These tend to include larger rooms with fewer walls than a two story home.
 This generally means the span or overall length of the wood beams must be longer.
 This means they will probably have to be thicker to be able to support the same weight for a shorter distance.

 If you’ve ever been to your local hardware store to buy lumber, you know the price goes up exponentially.
 While a common stud 2”x4”x8’ might only cost $3, a double in length 2”x4”x16’ might cost you $10 where as 2”x12”x24’ might be $60 or more.
-In addition, building codes may require specific more costly grades of lumber for certain larger applications.
+In addition, building codes for homes for sale in Lakemont may require specific more costly grades of lumber for certain larger applications.

 Sometimes it feels as if you are trying to compare apples to oranges because in a lot of ways you are.
 Throw in a variation such as a single level with a bonus, and it gets even more confusing.
 So how do you accurately compare the pricing on these different style homes?
 Even if you know the style you want, you still need to be able to compare its value to other sometimes dissimilar homes in the area.